LaravelDaily/course-react-parking/docs/Lesson 17 - Order new parking page.md

 }
 ```

-2. Create a new `src/hooks/useZones.jsx` hook with `getZones` function.
+2. Create a new `src/hooks/useZones.jsx` hook with the `getZones` function.
 This will provide us with data about available parking zones to choose from.

 ```jsx
 import { useState, useEffect } from 'react'